In Brief

 There is a reason why telling someone with misophonia to "just ignore it" does not work.
 It is not a mindset problem.
 It is not a lack of effort.
 The trigger response is neurological — it activates before conscious thought and cannot be suppressed by willpower alone.

 Effective approaches for misophonia have to work with the nervous system, not against it.
-Acceptance and Commitment Therapy (ACT) is the approach with the strongest and fastest-growing evidence base for doing exactly that.
+CBT currently has the strongest misophonia-specific trial evidence.
+Acceptance and Commitment Therapy (ACT) is one promising approach because it helps people change their relationship with the internal response and move toward what matters.

 Traditional exposure therapy asks a person to repeatedly encounter a feared stimulus until the fear response diminishes through habituation.
 For phobias and classic anxiety disorders, this approach works well.